 In addition to representing clients, the clinical program includes non-litigation strategies for legal change, like community education and law reform.
+Our clinic has won numerous prizes including a National Human Rights Award for the legal work and a National Teaching Award for the real life experience our students gain through the program.

 How you can benefit

-You could work on a range of legal matters and use a variety of skills, including interviewing, formulating advice, advocacy and representation.
+You could work on a range of legal matters and use a variety of skills, including interviewing, formulating advice, advocacy, and representation.
 Some of the cases our students have been involved in include:

 • Supreme Court action around the rights of juveniles while detained